-- (1) See "Principal Stockholders" for additional information about shares held by these entities. - (2) AbbVie, Inc. sold its shares of Series B preferred stock to funds affiliated with RA Capital in July 2015.
+(1) See "Principal Stockholders" for additional information about shares held by these entities.

 Series B-1 Preferred Stock Financing

 In August 2015, we issued and sold 4,629,629 shares of our Series B-1 preferred stock to an entity affiliated with Wellington Management Company at a price per share of \$1.512 for an aggregate cash purchase price of \$7 million.
 See "Principal Stockholders" for additional information about the shares held by such entity.